 This tutorial explains how you can use to show an element on all pages except for some of them.
-In other words, you have an element on your site that is set to and you want to hide it on one or more of your pages.
+In other words, you have an element on your site that is set to (Wix Editor), or that is part of a (Wix Studio), and you want to hide it on one or more of your pages.

 Note that some elements appear on all pages by default based on their functionality, without this setting (for example, the Wix Chatbox).
 These elements don't require this setting.
 You can still use the code in this tutorial to hide them.